 Under settings > flash briefing you can pick from a range of different news services including BBC World Service, The Guardian, The Telegraph and more.

 Your Amazon Echo is pretty handy at helping you keep on top of your to-do list, but it's also able to help you manage your day-to-day activities.
-By connecting to your Google Calendar you can get Alexa to check what's happening today or at a specific hour on a day in the future.
+By connecting to your Google, iCloud or Outlook calendars you can get Alexa to check what's happening today or at a specific hour on a day in the future.

 To do this simply go to settings > calendar in the browser interface.
 You'll need to authorise access to your calendar, but otherwise setup is easy.